 Can you start by introducing yourself?

-Any advice for anyone thinking of doing a bootcamp?
+Your advice for anyone thinking of learning to code?